Financial-Times/n-health/README.md

 * `cloudWatchRegion` = [default `'eu-west-1'`] AWS region the metrics are stored
 * `cloudWatchAlarmName` = [required] Name of the CloudWatch alarm to check

+#### `fastlyKeyExpiration`
+Checks if the expiration date of a Fastly key is due for the next 2 weeks

+* `fastlyKey` =  The value of the fastly key to check

+_Note: if the expiration date is past, the severity level is 1_